Person walking along a garden path areal view

 My foreign income and gains have been taxed overseas.
 Do I still need to disclose it to HMRC?

-If you are UK resident, you would normally need to declare your worldwide income and gains to HMRC on an arising basis, unless you are eligible for the remittance basis.
+If you are UK resident, you would normally need to declare your worldwide income and gains to HMRC on an arising basis, unless you were eligible for the remittance basis.

 I have never brought my foreign income to spend or use in the UK - do I still need to disclose it?

-I have assets overseas, but the income and gains are minimal – will HMRC pursue me and go after more wealthy individuals?
+I have assets overseas, but the income and gains are minimal – surely they won’t be interested in me and go after wealthier individuals?

 What if I can’t obtain enough information to calculate my liabilities?